Types of Homeowners’ Insurance Policies

 The HO-2 (aka Homeowners 2, Broad Form) policy is a named-perils policy that specifically covers perils enumerated in the policy, and no others.
 Perils usually covered include windstorm, lightning, or hail, and fire or explosion.
 However, if the peril is not included, then it is excluded.
 HO-2 also provides living expenses if the insured dwelling is uninhabitable.

-HO-3 (aka Homeowners 3, Special Form) is the most commonly purchased policy, which is an open perils policy that covers any direct damage to the house or other structures on the property unless it is specifically excluded.
+HO-3 (aka Homeowners 3, Special Form) is the most commonly purchased policy, because it is the minimum coverage required by mortgage providers.
+The HO-3 policy is an open perils policy that covers any direct damage to the house or other structures on the property unless it is specifically excluded.
 However the coverage for personal property is for named perils only—the same perils listed in an HO-2 policy.
 Covered losses on realty are insured for full replacement value with no depreciation deduction, although certain restrictions apply.